 Most Expensive Fuel Costs- Foretravel Presidential Series REALM

-No matter which level of Class A motorhome you choose, fuel is going to be one of your highest expenses on every trip you take.
+No matter which level of Class A motorhome you choose, fuel will be one of your highest expenses on every trip you take.
 Maintaining an 80-gallon tank at seven mpg (gasser) or a 100-gallon tank at ten mpg (diesel) can be more manageable than the big beasts with the most horsepower.

 Why do RVs Have so Many Problems?

 There are over 200 RV manufacturers around the world.
-Whether you have a 27-footer, 45-foot luxury liner, or even a rebuilt vintage motorhome from the 1960s, RVs need maintenance.
+RVs need maintenance, whether you have a 27-footer, 45-foot luxury liner, or even a rebuilt vintage motorhome from the 1960s.
 Experts agree that if you perform a preventive maintenance routine 2-3 times a year, you can avoid over 90% of the most common problems.

 If you look into the problems you hear around the campfire, a significant amount of them may boil down to improper care.
 When you go to the RV dealership, make sure you take an RV inspection checklist with you to look the coach over.
 Keep the checklist on your computer, so you can print out fresh copies each time you go through your maintenance routine.